dzcxjennifer/dzcxjennifer.github.io/README.md

 # About
 I am a first year PhD student in Operations Research at Stanford University.

-I received my bachelor's degree in Industrial Engineering and Operations Research from UC Berkeley, where I was fortunate to conduct research under the supervision of Anil Aswani, Abhishek Nagaraj, and Cheng Ren.
+I received my bachelor's degree in Industrial Engineering and Operations Research (with Departmental Citation) from UC Berkeley.
+During undergrad, I was fortunate to conduct research under the supervision of Anil Aswani, Abhishek Nagaraj, and Cheng Ren.

 # Research
 <h2>